Choosing a www vs non-www domain name: pros, cons, and recommendations

 Here’s why you might consider this option.

-At first sight, the non-www URL looks neater and more appealing.
-It also rolls off the tongue easier.
+The non-www URL looks cleaner.
+It also rolls off the tongue more easily.
 As English author Douglas Adams once noted, it takes three times longer to pronounce the abbreviation www than simply saying “World Wide Web”.
 So, it’s no wonder broadcasters normally drop the www part when mentioning a website on-air.
-This is actually what most people do when saying the name of a website out loud.
+This is what most people do when saying the name of a website out loud.

-When typing a domain name in the address bar, users who don’t remember the early days of the Internet typically often skip the www part.
-Even old-school users who still add www to the URL address won’t see it displayed in the address bar because browsers automatically hide it anyway.
-It is likely that in the future, www will become analogous to a steam train in the world of railways and will only be used sparingly.
+Users who don’t remember the early days of the Internet typically skip the www part when typing domain names into the address bar.
+Even old-school users who still add www to the URL address won’t see it displayed in the address bar because browsers automatically hide it.
+In the future, www might become as outdated as steam trains in modern railways, used only on rare occasions.

-The decision to include or exclude the www prefix in your domain name may seem like a small one, but don’t let your first impressions fool you.
-This is a big decision that can make a big difference. www vs non-www choice affects your branding and your website’s scalability, so make sure to choose wisely based on your priorities and future plans.
-And once you make the decision, mark your preferred version as canonical and stick with it.
-Switching back and forth from www to non-www is technically possible, but it won’t do your website’s SEO any good.
+It might seem like a small decision to include or exclude the www prefix in your domain name, but it’s anything but.
+It can make big technical differences.
+Your choice of www vs non-www affects your business’s branding and scalability, so choose wisely based on your priorities and plans.
+After making your decision, mark your preferred version as canonical and stick with it.
+Although switching back and forth from www to non-www is possible from a technical standpoint, it won’t do your website’s SEO any good.

 Subscribe to our blog!